Transportation in Colombia

 Several national and international airlines operate flights within Colombia:

-Colombian airlines, and Latin American airlines more generally, offer the same level of safety as European airlines, so you can travel with complete peace of mind.
-Only certain routes can be an adventure, with small planes, sometimes with propellers (not the case on the main tourist routes).
+Colombian airlines, and Latin American airlines more generally, offer the same level of security as European airlines, so you can travel with complete peace of mind.
+Only certain routes can be an adventure with small planes, sometimes with propellers (not the case on the main tourist routes).

 How to book an internal flight in Colombia